dps923/winter2020/resources.md

 ### Developer tools

 You *must* use a Mac that runs a recent version of macOS.
 Any kind, laptop, iMac, or Mac mini.
-The College has lots of Macs, and the School of ICT has a dedicated Mac lab, room A2534.
+The College has lots of Macs, and the School of SDDS has a dedicated Mac lab, room A2534.

 * [Xcode](https://developer.apple.com/xcode/) (we will probably use version 9)